 You are also losing hours of time per year, worth another , in unused holiday leave.
-The total value of your “stolen” time (in unpaid overtime and unused holidays) therefore equals .
+The total value of time “stolen” from you (in unpaid overtime and unused holidays) therefore equals .

 You are not alone.
-Based on a national survey, the average full-time worker in Australia loses 5.1 hours per week to unpaid overtime – or 264 hours per year.
+Based on a national survey, the average worker in Australia loses 5.4 hours per week to unpaid overtime – or 280 hours per year.

-And across Australia, unpaid overtime reduces worker incomes by $116 billion per year.
+And across Australia, unpaid overtime exacts a terrible toll.
+Australians worked a total of 3.3 billion hours of unpaid overtime in 2023, worth $131 billion per year.
 That’s a windfall for employers.
 But it hurts family budgets, reduces consumer spending, and damages the economy.
 Worst of all, it makes it even harder to achieve a healthy work/life balance.

-And while you’re at, make sure you book your annual holiday leave: because summer is coming fast!
+And while you’re at it, make sure you book your annual holiday leave: because summer is coming fast!

-Go Home On Time Day is an initiative of The Australia Institute, Australia’s most influential progressive think tank.
+Go Home On Time Day is an initiative of The Australia Institute, one of Australia’s most influential public policy think tanks.

 The day was conceived in 2009 as a light-hearted way to start necessary conversations in our workplaces about work/life balance, the value of time, and time theft.

-Wednesday 23rd November is your day to stand up against the theft of your time in unpaid overtime and unutilized holidays.
+Wednesday 22nd November is your day to stand up against the theft of your time in unpaid overtime and unutilised holidays.